apache/apisix-ingress-controller/docs/en/latest/deployments/gke.md

 * Create an Kubernetes Service on GKE.
 * Install [Google Cloud SDK](https://cloud.google.com/sdk) and get the credentials or you can just use the [Cloud Shell](https://cloud.google.com/shell).
 * Install [Helm](https://helm.sh/).
-* Make sure your target namespace exists, kubectl operations thorough this document will be executed in namespace `ingress-apisix`.

 ## Install APISIX and apisix-ingress-controller